emily-ramond/Life-Expectancy-Causal-Analysis/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+### How to Use
+XXXX  XXX XX X XX

+### Our Methods

+In this project, we utilize Independence-based causal discovery, leading us to use the popular **PC algorithm**, created and named after Spirtes and Glymour, that utilizes the idea that two statistically independent variables are not causally linked.

-### Jekyll Themes
+### Our Data

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/emily-ramond/Life-Expectancy-Causal-Analysis/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Want to see more behind the scenes or need additional help?
+Check out our [documentation](https://github.com/mglevitt/Medical-Disparity-Causal-Analysis) or send us an email at eramond@ucsd.edu, mglevitt@ucsd.edu, and akreitzman@ucsd.edu.